Thistleton Church

 St Nicholas Church is the former parish church of the tiny Rutland village of Thistleton.
 The local community united to save it from closure in 2017 and the church gained a new lease of life as a multi purpose building.

 Reclassified as a chapel of ease, the church remains fully licensed for services, weddings, baptisms and funerals.
+The building and activities are funded and managed by Friends of Thistleton Church (Reg.
+Charity 1167538).
+Ecclesiastical matters are managed by Cottesmore PCC.

 The building is the centre of the community - one reason we tend to refer to it as Thistleton Church.
 The other is to differentiate it from St Nicholas in neighbouring Cottesmore.
 We host a range of community activities including a Saturday Cafe, social events, concerts and fayres.